qua-platform/qua-qsim/README.md

 }
 ```

-In this example, we link each QUA element, such as qubit_1 and resonator_1, to their corresponding backend channels.
-This mapping ensures that the operations defined in your QUA program, like driving a qubit or reading out a resonator, are accurately reflected in the simulation.

-By completing this step, you establish a direct correspondence between the high-level QUA elements and the low-level simulation channels, enabling precise control and measurement within the simulated quantum environment.

 ### 3. Define a QUA Program

-With the configuration and mappings set up, the next step is to define your QUA program.
-This program specifies the quantum operations you want to perform, such as driving qubits and measuring their states.

-Below is an example of a QUA program for simulating Rabi oscillations with an amplitude sweep:
+Define your QUA program, specifying the quantum operations you want to perform.
+Below is an example for simulating Rabi oscillations with an amplitude sweep:

 ```python
 from qm.qua import *